Steelers stay unbeaten with 28-24 comeback win over Ravens

 Baltimore got the ball back and moved to the Pittsburgh 23 before Jackson’s pass in the end zone was broken up on the final play.

+They aren’t talking about a championship yet, but the players feel pretty good about where they stand at this point.

+“We’re happy to win,” Watt said.
+“We don’t care if it’s good, bad or ugly, as long as it’s a win right now.”

-Earlier, Robert Spillane took an interception back for a score to end Baltimore’s first possession; Jackson lost a fumble inside the Pittsburgh 5; and Alex Hightower set up a Steelers touchdown by picking off a pass on Baltimore’s initial offensive play of the second half.
+The Steelers took full advantage of Jackson’s mistakes.
+Robert Spillane took an interception back 33 yards for a score to end Baltimore’s first possession; Jackson lost a fumble inside the Pittsburgh 5; and Alex Highsmith set up a Steelers touchdown by picking off a pass on Baltimore’s initial offensive play of the second half.

 Jackson went 13 for 28 for 208 yards and two interceptions, the most he’s had in a regular-season game since throwing three against Pittsburgh in October 2019.

-After Hightower’s pick, Roethlisberger threw an 18-yard TD pass to Eric Ebron.
+After Highsmith’s pick, Roethlisberger threw an 18-yard TD pass to Eric Ebron.
 The Steelers then went ahead 21-17 on a 1-yard touchdown run by James Conner.

 Baltimore had scored in every quarter this season before being blanked in the third period.

-Jackson made it 24-21 with a 3-yard touchdown pass to Marquise Brown with 11:52 to go, but Roethlisberger answered with an 80-yard drive capped by an 8-yard TD pass to rookie Chase Claypool.
+The Ravens regained the lead with a 3-yard touchdown pass to Marquise Brown with 11:52 to go, but Roethlisberger answered with an 80-yard drive capped by an 8-yard TD pass to rookie Chase Claypool.

+“That’s the Ben Roethlisberger I came here for,” said Ebron, who left the Colts to come to Pittsburgh.

 The game carried the intensity expected when longtime division rivals clash in a showdown for first place.
 There were hard hits, late hits and head butts, the latter occurring when Ravens cornerback Marcus Peters popped Steelers receiver Diontae Johnson during a confrontation away from the play.

 That brought players from both teams near the Baltimore sideline.
 Late in that fray, Ravens linebacker Matthew Judon was ejected for making contact with an official.
-It appeared the slap to the arm occurred while Judon was trying to break free from the grasp of an assistant coach.
+It appeared as if the slap to the arm occurred while Judon was trying to break free from the grasp of an assistant coach.

-Ravens All-Pro left tackle Ronnie Stanley left with an ankle injury in the first quarter after being accidentally undercut by Pittsburgh’s T.J.
-Watt.
-Stanley had an air cast applied to his left leg and was carted off the field.

 A heavy rain let up just before the opening kickoff, but the combination of a wet field and two strong defenses resulted in a first quarter with three turnovers — two by Jackson.